AgileRL/AgileRL/docs/get_started/index.rst

 .. note::

-   With no other arguments provided, ``LocalTrainer`` defaults to 1,000,000 steps with a single agent and the algorithm's default hyperparameters — no evolutionary HPO is applied.
+   With no other arguments provided, ``LocalTrainer`` defaults to 1,000,000 steps with a single agent and the algorithm's default hyperparameters.
+No evolutionary HPO is applied.

 **Training a Population with Evolutionary HPO:**